Akshay-Jhijhautia/Learning_React/importantPoints.md

 - Interface- A typeScript property, that helps us define a shape or interface of an object
 - Hook is a function that allows us to tap into, built-in features of react

+* this syntax "<h1>Hello World</h1>" is known as JSX or javascript XML, this code under the hood will get compiled to javascript code to react.create element with type of element as h1 and message as hello world.
+* With jsx we can easily describe the user interface of our application with html and javascript.
+JSX allows us to easily create dynamic content, ex here in '{}' we can write any javascript expression

 - In components, what we write i.e return is called jsx, in jsx we cannot user a for loop or a if statement, but with {} we can render anything dynamically
 - In jsx we can only use html or other react components we are using map to render data dynamically
 - In order for map to work in jsx, we wrap it in braces {}